antoine-germain/antoine-germain.github.io/content/_index.md

 ## Welcome!
 I'm Antoine.

 I am a postdoctoral fellow at the [University of Pennsylvania School of Social Policy and Practice](https://sp2.upenn.edu/).
-I hold a PhD in Economics from [CORE/LIDAM, UCLouvain](https://uclouvain.be/en/research-institutes/lidam) obtained in June 2025 as part of the [European Doctoral Program](https://www.edpqe.eu/)).
-I recently visited the economics departments of LSE, UC Berkeley and UNamur.
+I hold a PhD in Economics from [CORE/LIDAM, UCLouvain](https://uclouvain.be/en/research-institutes/lidam)  obtained in June 2025 as part of the [European Doctoral Program](https://www.edpqe.eu/).

 My research fields are public economics and labor economics.
 I study the welfare consequences of redistribution policies in labor markets.